sharepointoscar/devopsoscar.github.io/_posts/2020-01-22-Interpolate-Vault-Secrets-Helm.md

  ```

 # Summary
-On this post we walked through the required steps to ensure you are able to retrieve and interpolate Vault secrets within your custom app being put through CI/CD in Jenkins X.
+On this post, we walked through the required steps to ensure you are able to retrieve and interpolate Vault secrets within your custom app being put through CI/CD in Jenkins X.

 Here is the video of the webinar session where I show it in action.